-- The Service Provider has and manages its own entitlement information indicating what Entitled Parties are entitled to what (parts of) services; - The Service Consumer has and manages its own authorization information indicating which Human Service Consumers are authorized to act on its behalf; - The delegation/authorization responsible at the the Service Consumer registers the authorization information in an Authorization Registry; - The Human Service Consumer is able to authenticate the Service Provider; - The Service Provider is able to authenticate the Human Service Consumer; - The Authorization Registry is able to authenticate the Service Provider; - The Service Provider is able to authenticate the Authorization Registry; - The Identity Provider is able to authenticate the Service Provider; - The Service Provider is able to authenticate the Identity Provider; - The Identity Broker is able to authenticate the Service Provider; - The Service Provider is able to authenticate the Identity Broker; - The Identity Broker knows which Authorization Registry to request the authorization evidence from; - The Human Service Consumer has been issued identity credentials by the Identity Provider. - In this use case the Entitled Party is also the Service Consumer.

-The Service Consumer can outsource this function to a third party
+- The Service Provider has and manages its own entitlement information indicating what Entitled Parties are entitled to what (parts of) services; - The Service Consumer has and manages its own authorization information indicating which Human Service Consumers are authorized to act on its behalf; - The delegation/authorization responsible at the Service Consumer registers the authorization information in an Authorization Registry; - The Human Service Consumer is able to authenticate the Service Provider; - The Service Provider is able to authenticate the Human Service Consumer; - The Authorization Registry is able to authenticate the Service Provider; - The Service Provider is able to authenticate the Authorization Registry; - The Identity Provider is able to authenticate the Service Provider; - The Service Provider is able to authenticate the Identity Provider; - The Identity Broker is able to authenticate the Service Provider; - The Service Provider is able to authenticate the Identity Broker; - The Identity Broker knows which Authorization Registry to request the authorization evidence from; - The Human Service Consumer has been issued identity credentials by the Identity Provider. - In this use case the Entitled Party is also the Service Consumer. - The Service Provider can outsource this function to a third party - The Service Consumer can outsource this function to a third party